Graduate Diploma of Arts

 An applicant for admission to candidature for a degree of Graduate Diploma of Arts shall hold a three-year AQF Level 7 award or equivalent in any discipline.

 Students with an SCD Graduate Certificate in Arts may enter the program.
-To receive the award they are required to complete a further 36 credit points (4 units), and hand back the GradCertArts upon graduation.
+To receive the award they are required to complete a further 36 credit points (4 units) and surrender the GradCertArts upon graduation.

 Graduates will have:

-- transmit theologically-related knowledge, skills and ideas to a variety of audiences
+- communicate theologically-related knowledge, skills, and ideas to a variety of audiences.

 Applications of Knowledge and Skills

 Graduates will have the ability to:

 - make high level, independent judgments related to a range of issues pertaining to Christian living and/or ministry,

 - where the course is taken with specialisation, plan and evaluate activities and projects within a particular ministry setting.

 A candidate may seek credit up to a maximum of 36 credit points in the Graduate Diploma of Arts.
 Credit can be granted only from units at the graduate level where the outcomes, content, demand hours, and assessment are equivalent to that of units in the Sydney College of Divinity award.